wistia/wistia-open-docs/_posts/embedding.md

 perfect for serving on multiple browsers and mobile devices.
 After transcoding wraps up, your video is ready to be embedded onto your site.

+## Customizing Your Video

+If you want to change the player color, update the thumbnail, or change the controls that are available on your video embed, please refer to the [customize documentation]({{ '/customizing-your-video' | post_url }}).

 ## Generate the Embed Code

 {% post_image hashed_id: '9f6b506677bd26f2ea10ef98b9e7a205fa1305dd', width: 600, class: 'center' %}